rlue/ryanlue.com/_posts/2017-03-02-what-is-a-library.md

 When you’re first learning to program, you make a lot of toy projects that don’t do anything useful.
 But as you venture out of the kiddie pool and use programming to solve real problems, you’ll discover that sometimes there are intermediate steps to a solution that are not so easy to overcome.

-Maybe you need to [scrape HTML from a webpage][noko].
-Maybe you need to [look up the lat/long coordinates of a given address][geo].
-Maybe you need to use [a data structure that’s not built into the language][nmp].
+Maybe you need to [scrape HTML from a webpage][noko]{:target="_blank"}.
+Maybe you need to [look up the lat/long coordinates of a given address][geo]{:target="_blank"}.
+Maybe you need to use [a data structure that’s not built into the language][nmp]{:target="_blank"}.
 You could solve these problems from scratch, but that would require deep technical knowledge that, if you’re reading this article, you most assuredly do not possess.
 More importantly, they are still only secondary to the problem you originally set out to solve.

 Luckily, smarter people than you or I have faced these problems before, and solved them, and extracted those solutions into libraries, and published them for anyone else to use.
 There may come a time when you are faced with an intermediate step for which no suitable library exists.